el3um4s/strani-anelli-blog/_posts/2022/2022-01-12-how-to-create-responsive-data-tables-with-css-grid/2022-01-12-how-to-create-responsive-data-tables-with-css-grid.md

 <script src="https://gist.github.com/el3um4s/f3a28ea45bb6f48745c2e5c529fa444a.js"></script>

-It is also necessary to understand when the menu should be displayed and when not:
+It is also necessary to understand when the menu should be displayed and when it shouldn't be:

 <script src="https://gist.github.com/el3um4s/23e08c0ff5c5be587623446e535fbe46.js"></script>